A fuzzy-rough uncertainty measure to discover bias encoded explicitly or implicitly in features of structured pattern classification datasets: Numerical simulations and discussion

 \section{Numerical simulations and discussion}

-The dataset chosen for our experiments, ~\textit{German Credit}, is used for classifying loan applicants at a bank as credit worthy or the opposite.
-Based on the literature, protected features are \textit{age} and \textit{gender}~\cite{aif3602018}.
-Data preprocessing included (1) normalization of numeric features such that their minimum and maximum values are $0.0$ and $1.0$, respectively, (2) encoding target classes as integer identifiers starting at zero, and (3) re-coding the nominal protected feature \textit{sex\&marital status} to include only gender-related information as conducted in the literature~\cite{aif3602018}.
+The case study used in our experiments is the ~\textit{German Credit} dataset, which is used for classifying loan applicants at a bank as credit worthy or the opposite.
+Based on the literature, protected features are \textit{Age} and \textit{Gender}~\cite{aif3602018}.
+Data preprocessing included (1) normalizing numeric features such that their minimum and maximum values are $0.0$ and $1.0$, respectively, (2) encoding target classes as integer identifiers starting at zero, and (3) re-coding the nominal protected feature \textit{sex\&marital status} to include only gender-related information.

-Our experimental setup consists of three parts.
-The first part involves calculating the FRU values for protected features and comparing them to state-of-the-art measures as in~\citep{koutsoviti2021bias}.
-Additionally, we calculate the FRU values of all unprotected features aiming to compare them with the FRU of the protected ones.
-The second part is a sensitivity analysis where we examine variations in the FRU values in response to a specific range of input parameters.
-Finally, the last part is an attempt to discover whether bias encoded in the protected features might also be in encoded in unprotected features implicitly.
+Our experiments consist of four parts.
+The first part involves calculating the FRU values for protected features and comparing them to individual state-of-the-art measures as in~\citep{koutsoviti2021bias}.
+Although our paper studies the bias towards protected features, we also calculate the FRU values of unprotected features for reference.
+The second part is a sensitivity analysis where we examine variations in the FRU values when changing the parametric settings.
+In an effort to further explore the behavior of our measure, we test it on three additional datasets.
+The results are included in the supplementary material due to space limitations.
+The third part attempts to discover whether bias encoded in protected features might also be encoded in unprotected features implicitly.
+Finally, the last part compares our FRU measure with group-fairness measures.
+A separate section for such a comparison is deemed necessary as individual and group fairness measures should not be directly compared.